-However, Napoleon escaped from Elba in 1815 and returned to France and this prompted many in France to declare their loyalty to the old Emperor.
+However, Napoleon escaped from Elba in 1815 and returned to France.
+His return prompted many in France to declare their loyalty to their old Emperor.
 The recently installed new French King fled and once more Napoleon was master of France.
 The allies were stunned and began to mobilize their armies to crush the French once and for all.
 From the east the Russian army advanced and the Austrians began to gather their forces in Italy.
 The British assembled a large force in the Low Countries and the Prussians army advanced through Germany and planned to link up with their British allies.
 Napoleon was effectively surrounded but he soon had taken control of his old army, that was still a formidable force.

 Preparations for the Battle

 Then the British commander ordered his Heavy Cavalry Brigade to stage a counterattack.
-This managed to push back the French advance, although at a very heavy cost.
+This managed to push back the French advance, although at a hefty cost.
 Napoleon ordered his cavalry to attack the British line and then ordered repeated infantry charges.
 This resulted in very high French casualties.
 The British under the leadership of Wellington held firm.
 Suddenly, the Prussians appeared on Napoleon’s right flank and they had arrived sooner than anyone had anticipated.
-Napoleon knew that his situation was precarious and he ordered his best troops, the Imperial Guard forward, in an effort to rout the British.
-However, once again despite the heroism of the Imperial Guard the allied forces under Wellington held firm.
-The Prussians under Blucher began to arrive in ever greater numbers and as they did the French army began to disintegrate.
-The Old Guard, composed of veterans of many battles, fought to the last man and this allowed the remaining French forces to flee the battle.
-That night Blucher and Wellington met and that is considered the end of the Battle.
-Waterloo was a victory for the allies but as Wellington himself asserted afterwards it was a narrow victory.
+Napoleon knew that his situation was precarious and he ordered his best troops, the Imperial Guard forward, to rout the British.
+However, once again despite the heroism of the Imperial Guard, the allied forces under Wellington held firm.
+The Prussians under Blucher began to arrive in ever higher numbers and as they did the French army began to disintegrate.
+The Old Guard, composed of veterans of many battles, fought to the last man and this allowed the remaining French forces to flee the fighting.
+That night Blucher and Wellington met, and that is considered the end of the Battle.
+Waterloo was a victory for the allies, but as Wellington himself asserted afterward it was a narrow victory.

 Outcome of the Battle

-The are several reasons for the failure of Napoleon at Waterloo.
-One of the major reason for the defeat of the French at Waterloo was the timely arrival of Blucher, which was not anticipated by the French.
-Napoleon had not made enough preparations for this eventuality.
-Wellington in his despatches to London made clear the importance of the arrival of Blucher and the Prussians.
+The are several reasons Napoleon failed at Waterloo.
+A significant factor in Napoleon's defeat was the timely arrival of Blucher, which was not anticipated by the French.
+Napoleon had not prepared for the arrival of the Prussian army.
+Wellington in his despatches to London made it clear how import Blucher's arrival was to the outcome of the battle.

 Another key reason was the unexpected bravery of the British and the other allied soldiers.
-Though inexperienced they bravely resisted the onslaught of the French.
-They had withstood many French attacks, including an assault from the Imperial Guard, widely regarded as some of the finest soldiers in Europe.
+Though inexperienced, they bravely resisted the onslaught of the French.
+They withstood several French attacks, including an assault from the Imperial Guard, the finest soldiers in Europe.
 Wellington and his officers had been able to provide the men with resolute leadership which meant that their soldiers did not buckle under the repeated French charges.